Questions to ask a childminder

-Childminders may have an emergency back up childminder or may work with others to cover illness or holidays.
+Childminders may have an emergency back-up childminder or may work with others to cover illness or holidays.
 If their own children are ill, they will often inform you and ask that you make alternative arrangements to prevent infection.

 What do your fees include?

 This will vary, some include meals others may ask for an additional payment for food and outings for example.
 It is advisable to know this information from the outset.
 There's more information about paying for childcare here.